avf/mobile-app-dev/exercises/freeform.md

 Also, include very simple wireframes.
 They don't need to have any graphical fidelity at all, but it's important that the navigation and user interaction is clear.
 You can either use a digital tool to create the wireframes, or simply use pen and paper.
 If you use a digital tool, I recommend [Figma](https://www.figma.com/).

 Here is a [sample proposal](sample-proposal) for the [MapKit](#mapkit) idea from below.
 Take a look to see what I expect from these proposals.
 It should also give you an idea on the scope of these freeform exercises.
+Please be aware that you shouldn't just copy the ideas from the sample proposal, but come up with your own.

 After you submit your proposals, I'll take a look and will let you know what I think.
 Sometimes, I may tell you that a proposal needs to be more precise.
 Sometimes I'll tell you that it's too large or too small in scope.
 You'll then have time to submit a revision.